Vladimir-csp/uwsm/README.md

 # Universal Wayland Session Manager

-Experimental tool that wraps any standalone Wayland WM into a set of systemd units to provide graphical user session with environment management, XDG autostart support, clean shutdown.
+Experimental tool that wraps any standalone Wayland compositor into a set of systemd units to provide graphical user session with environment management, XDG autostart support, clean shutdown.

 WIP(ish).
 Use at your onw risk.